 Finally, the DistWalk client features a special PSKIP operation for the probabilistic execution of arbitrary segments of a DistWalk command.
-In particular, it is used to instruct the serving node to skip certain operations within the sequence, with a specified probability: for instance, this may be useful for emulating different disk read/write ratios, as in YCSB [5]; Another example is that of a web server that looks up within a cache of recent query results before actually querying a database system (if the cache misses).
-This can be modeled in DistWalk as the probability of skipping a FORWARD to the node acting as the database system, using the envisioned cache hit rate as skip probability.
+In particular, it is used to instruct the serving node to skip certain operations with a specified probability: for instance, this may be useful for emulating different disk read/write ratios, as allowed within YCSB; another example, is the one of a web server that looks up a query within a cache of recent query results before actually querying a database system, modeled through a probability of skipping a FORWARD to the database system, using the envisioned cache hit rate as skip probability.

 Many of the arguments to the above-described options (e.g., inter-request period, request or reply size, compute duration, storage transfer size, etc...) can be specified both as fixed values, or as samples drawn from a probability distribution, as a term drawn from an arithmetic or geometric sequence, or even as a value read from a specified column of a CSV trace file.
 The available probability distributions include uniform, exponential, Gaussian, and Gamma distributions, with customizable parameters.
-These have been implemented in DistWalk using exclusively the drand48\r() function.
+These have been implemented in DistWalk using exclusively the drand48_r() function.
 The argument specification can include an optional min and/or max constraint, causing a rescaling of the distribution within the specified range.
 The ability to explicitly seed the random number generator and to read samples from trace files ensures reproducible runs.
 The command-line interface allows for automated script-based deployments of several clients, and aggregation of their outputs.